MiscGuild/bridge/README.md

 9. Fill out the `.env` file with your credentials.

-10. Promote the Minecraft account the bot uses to Officer in-game in order for it to view the Officer chat and run privileged commands.
+10. Promote the Minecraft account used by the bot to Officer in-game in order for it to view the Officer chat and run privileged commands.

 11. Build and run the bot.